Geographic Information Systems

 Monitoring water ponding can identify major leaks in normal weather.
 Monitoring changes in moisture of barren soil can identify minor leaks.

 |Light rain (no ponding or inundation)||Major leaks: Yes

 Minor leaks: No

-Significant leaks causing ponding conditions can be identified.
-Minor leaks ( leading to the change in soil moisture only) can not be identified.
+Significant leaks leading to ponding can be identified.
+Minor leaks that only cause a change in soil moisture cannot be identified during light rain.

 |Heavy rain (with ponding/inundation)||Major leaks: No